-Jay’s life is devoted to the care of her twin teenage sons, who view the world as differently as it views them.
-Frank is sweet, overweight and bullied, while Teddy is whip-sharp, despite needing an iPad to speak.
-With an absent husband, and embroiled in an endless battle with social services, Jay comes to depend on Keep, her lifelong half-real friend.
+Jay is devoted to the care of her teenage twins who view the world as differently as it views them.
+Frank is sweet, sensitive and bullied, while whip-smart Teddy needs an iPad to speak.
+With an absent husband and battling a nightmare bureaucracy, Jay leans heavily on Keep, her lifelong half-real friend.
 But in the corner of her eye lurks her mother, and a childhood Jay knows she can’t ever outrun.

 Jay believes she is managing quite well, with a half-grip on this half-life of hers.
 That is, until Teddy starts to get sick, refusing to eat, while doctors refuse to listen, confounding everything Jay thought she knew about what lies ahead.